Budgets and finance

 The level of council tax is determined by the scale of the council’s spending plans (budget), the amount of grant received from the government, anticipated income from locally retained business rates and the size and makeup of the housing stock (known as the council tax tax-base).

-We then add the amounts that Merseyside Police Authority and the Merseyside Fire and Rescue Service determine as their own precepts.
+We then add the amounts that Merseyside Police Authority, Merseyside Fire and Rescue Service and the Liverpool City Region Combined Authority determine as their own precepts.

-We have taken into account the general purpose government support of £73.2 million and locally retained business rates of £186 million.
+We have taken into account the general purpose government support, and locally retained business rates of £202 million.